diamond-org/flask-diamond/etc/sphinx/documentation/writing_a_gui_with_flask-admin.rst

 A common pattern in application design is to apply :doc:`CRUD <crud_with_flask-diamond>` to your :doc:`Model <writing_models_with_sqlalchemy>`, and then provide a Graphical User Interface for people to interact with the Model.  `Flask-Admin <http://flask-admin.readthedocs.org/>`_ makes it very easy to create a basic interface with Create-Read-Update-Delete functionality, and provides a framework for designing much more sophisticated interfaces.

 This document discusses a simple CRUD with Flask-Admin, and then extends the CRUD with additional functionality.
+When Flask-Admin creates a GUI, it automatically discovers the Model Attributes and creates a web form containing fields for all the attributes.

 A Simple CRUD GUI
 -----------------